track-asia/trackasia-native/design-proposals/2022-11-29-metal-port.md

 For Drawables, we looked for updates to any of their key values (texture IDs, colors, etc) and blitted those into place as needed.

-A similar approach will work for Trackasia, but with the extra complication of data driven display.
+A similar approach will work for MapLibre, but with the extra complication of data driven display.
 Some of those parameters can probably be handled purely in the shaders.
 Some will need to update buffers.

 #### Required Changes